ivryakhov/pong_game/README.md

 And some of the mentioned challenges are accepted:

 * Make the Pong field look nicer.
-Add a line (or dotted line) at mid-field
+Add a line (or dotted line) at mid-field.
+* Add the ability to pause the game during game play.